Joey Gallo Player Props: Twins vs. Astros

 Astros Pitching Rankings

-- Astros pitchers combine to surrender the seventh-fewest home runs in baseball (54 total, one per game).
+- Astros pitchers combine to surrender the eighth-fewest home runs in baseball (56 total, 1.1 per game).

-- France gets the start for the Astros, his fifth of the season.
-He is 1-1 with a 3.43 ERA and 18 strikeouts in 21 2/3 innings pitched.
+- The Astros are sending Bielak (1-2) out to make his fifth start of the season.
+He is 1-2 with a 3.55 ERA and 22 strikeouts in 25 1/3 innings pitched.

-- In his last appearance on Tuesday against the Milwaukee Brewers, the right-hander tossed 5 2/3 innings, giving up one earned run while surrendering five hits.
+- The right-hander last pitched on Wednesday against the Milwaukee Brewers, when he went 6 2/3 innings, allowing four earned runs while giving up five hits.

-- The 28-year-old has a 3.43 ERA and 7.7 strikeouts per nine innings in four games this season, while giving up a batting average of .244 to his opponents.
+- In five games this season, the 27-year-old has a 3.55 ERA and 7.8 strikeouts per nine innings, while allowing a batting average of .300 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.